Chilwell completes big-money move to Chelsea

 The England international moves to Stamford Bridge on a five-year deal and, while the fee has not been disclosed, reports have suggested the price to be around £50million.

-Chilwell is the latest arrival at big-spending Chelsea, who have also added Hakim Ziyech and Timo Werner ahead of the 2020-21 season under Frank Lampard.
+Chilwell is the latest arrival at big-spending Chelsea, who has also added Hakim Ziyech and Timo Werner ahead of the 2020-2021 season under Frank Lampard.

+23 years old.
+England international.
+Proven Premier League defender.@BenChilwell is well and truly 𝐁𝐋𝐔𝐄! 👏 #BenIsBlue pic.twitter.com/INMLtdUuHS— Chelsea FC (@ChelseaFC) August 26, 2020

 Kai Havertz and Thiago Silva are also said to be close to joining the Blues.